Yero1990/ODU_Mentoring_2021/README.md

 2. Ajay Mehra (1physics12345@gmail.com)<br>
 3. Resha Mau (resha.mau@ucalgary.ca)

+**Time Zones (for the curious minds)** <br>
+[Time Zone Map](https://www.timeanddate.com/time/map/#!cities=111,55,862,3382) shows  a world map with the marked timezones based on our current residences.
+We can look at this map during the meeting, and it will show what is the local time for each of us.
+We cover a wide range of the world map.
 ## Tasks
 The students will be assigned several tasks on a weekly basis to be completed by the end of each week, and we'll meet at the start of the following week to discuss the progress made and new tasks to be completed.
 The entire project will last from 4-6 weeks, after which the students can continue to work on the project if there is enough interest to do so. <br>